 A healthy relationship takes work, but also, dating requires a lot of compromise.
 And that compromise starts when we consider who we are going to date as our close enough to perfect partner.

 In an advice column that has since gone viral for its succinct wisdom, dating advice columnist and podcaster Dan Savage famously said, “There is no settling down without some settling for.
 There is no long-term relationship without not just putting up with your partner’s flaws, but accepting them and then pretending they aren’t there.
 And we like to call it, in my house, ‘paying the price of admission.”
+So what can you do?

 Don’t compromise on the big stuff